mhewedy/vermin/README.md

 # replace window by linux or darwin depending on your OS
 docker run -it -v $(pwd):/go -e GOPATH='' -e GOOS='windows' golang:latest go build
 ```
+## Use cases:
+you use vermin when you need an easy way to obtain Linux up and running in minutes.

+For example, if you want to have an environment to try .NET Core and you don't want to mess with your own WLS installation, so you can create a VM to do whatever you want to do then remove it.

+Or if you want to try to install a Kafka cluster and you need something more than just a docker container so you can work with its different commands and settup cluster manually.

+Also, you can check [Why not Vagrant](#Why-not-Vagrant) section.

 ## Usage:

 <p align="center">
   <img src="https://raw.githubusercontent.com/mhewedy/vermin/master/etc/vermin-v0.35-demo.gif"  alt="demo" width="120%"/> </center>
 </p>

 ```text
 $ vermin